-At Children’s Healthcare of Atlanta, our music therapists provide therapy services to patients in the Comprehensive Inpatient Rehabilitation Unit (CIRU) and the Aflac Cancer Center and Blood Disorders Service of Children’s.
+At Children’s Healthcare of Atlanta, our music therapists provide therapy services to patients in inpatient rehabilitation and the Aflac Cancer Center and Blood Disorders Center.

 Our music therapists help children and adolescents:

 - Manage pain.

 - Develop social skills and relate to others through music.

 - Develop the ability to speak and communicate.

 - Relieve stress.

 - Decrease pain or anxiety during medical procedures.

 A therapy session may include:

 - Singing or humming.